 - pick up any pet poo as soon as possible and bag it

 Maggots are unpleasant but there is no evidence to suggest that they cause health problems.
 The best approach is to be careful with your waste and make sure that flies can’t get to it.

 Those who own pets should make sure that pet waste is bagged before being put in the green bin.
 The lid should also be firmly shut to reduce the risk of maggots and bad smells.

 As they do now, families with children in nappies should make sure that nappies are bagged before being put in the green bin.
 The lid should also be firmly shut to reduce the risk of maggots and bad smells.

 If you have a genuine and unavoidable need for extra waste capacity

 You will be able to contact the waste team for support and advice if you are concerned and have a genuine and unavoidable need for extra waste capacity.
-The waste team will be available throughout the summer of 2020 to help and support residents.
+The waste team will be available throughout the months leading up to launch to help and support residents.
 They will have a number of solutions that they can offer and these will be tailored to individual circumstances.

-We are looking into the possibility of adding a food waste collection for flats from 2021.
+We are looking into the possibility of adding a food waste collection for flats and houses of multiple occupancy from autumn 2021.

 Each block of flats will be assessed before this is introduced to make sure a communal food waste bin can be accommodated.
 We will also need agreement from the management agent that they will take responsibility for cleaning the communal food waste bin.